Get Started with Synthetic Monitoring

 Create a baseline of your applications

 You can set up your synthetic monitoring solutions to look at your APIs from different locations at different times during the day.
-You can use this data as a baseline for your benchmarks as it helps you identify parts of the system that need further work, while also serving as a means to compare your service with your competition.
+Then use this data as a baseline for your benchmarks as it helps you identify parts of the system that need further work, while also serving as a means to compare your service with your competition.

 Test your scaling capabilities

 You build your website and applications to respond quickly to your users but when traffic grows unexpectedly, your server needs to be able to respond in kind.
 Synthetic monitoring allows you to run artificial tests that show how your server will react under load.
 Once you have this data you can think of the necessary steps you’ll have to take to ensure your site and apps scale gracefully.

 Synthetic monitoring is a great tool to have when you’re launching new features since it allows you to run a full set of tests before having them go Live during peak hours.
 You’ll be able to see how the rest of the application reacts under load and if any of the recent changes will impact a 3rd party API you might be using.